adeo Travel · Independent Rail Tour

 What is not included?

-The London Underground, taxis or transfers from stations to hotels, trip insurance, flights, and meals or sightseeing beyond what's listed.
+Flights, London Underground travel (separate system), taxis and transfers from stations to hotels, trip insurance, and meals and attractions beyond those outlined.